-There is limited data on the attitudes and perceptions of academic staff and professional services staff to the use of generative artificial intelligence (GenAI) in Higher Education (HE) contexts, with most of the data focussing on students’ views of GenAI.
+There is limited data on the attitudes and perceptions of academic staff and professional services staff to the use of generative artificial intelligence (GenAI) in Higher Education (HE) contexts, with most of the data focusing on students’ views of GenAI.
 This research project will therefore explore the attitudes and perceptions of academic and professional services staff, as well as of students, to the integration of GenAI in academic settings.
 Furthermore, while the sector has primarily focused on the implications for academic integrity, this study proposes a broader examination of education, including instructional methodologies and delivery approaches.

 This study will adopt a sequential exploratory mixed methods design involving a qualitative phase (focus groups with stakeholders across partner institutions) and a quantitative phase (survey to assess the most commonly held views on the use of GenAI).